varocarbas/FlexibleParser/all_readme/NumberParser.md

 ##Introduction

 NumberParser (inside the ```FlexibleParser``` namespace) provides a common framework to deal with all the .NET numeric types.
-It relies on the following 4 classes (NumberX):
+It relies on the following four classes (NumberX):
 - ```Number``` only supports the ```decimal``` type.
 - ```NumberD``` can support any numeric type via ```dynamic```.
 - ```NumberO``` can support different numeric types simultaneously.